 Tried and Tested Low Maintenance Methods that have Worked Successfully for over 14 years…

 Lets face it, most people give up on conventional cricket breeding methods after a few months….who has the time for the constant spraying, cleaning and sorting into different sizes.
 There are now much better options…Don’t stick with methods which result in failure.

 With over 14 years experience breeding insects for private use and commercially, we have tried every method available and found them very frustrating… so we developed our own systems which overcome the disadvantages of conventional cricket breeding.
 Below we explain how its four distinct zones have improved hygiene, breeding consistency, production and importantly maintenance:

-How 4 Separate Zones Will Get you Better Results
+How these 4 Separate Zones Will Get you Better Results

 - Automated food and water dispensers feed your animals even when you go on holidays.